tomcam/guten1.github.io/docs/tutorial.md

 * The header section isn't displayed.
 It's used by Gutenberg to provide formatting and other meta-information for the content that follows.
 * The `title` key will appear on your browser's tab, so in this case your tab will read `Announcing the Starter theme`
 * The `template` key expects a value consisting of a quoted string containing the name of a specially formatted HTML file in the `/templates` directory.
-* The `date` key expects a quoted string with a date and optional time in [ISO 8601](https://www.w3.org/TR/NOTE-datetime) format.
+* The `date` key expects a rigidly formatted date and optional time in [ISO 8601](https://www.w3.org/TR/NOTE-datetime) format.

 ### Formatting dates more specifically